kriikx/jarvis/README.md

 ## Why Jarvis?

-**🔒 Your data stays yours** - 100% local AI processing.
+**🔒 Your data stays yours** - 100% local Ai processing.
 No cloud, no subscriptions, no data harvesting.
 Automatic redaction of sensitive info.
 This is non-negotiable.

 **🗣️ A third person in the room** - Unlike voice assistants that only respond to rigid commands, Jarvis understands conversations.
 It maintains a short temporary rolling context of what's being discussed, so when you ask "Jarvis, what do you think?" it knows exactly what you're talking about.
 Have it chime into discussions with friends, help debug code while you talk through problems, or weigh in on decisions.